transitiv/transitiv-nagios-plugins/README.md

   if a device has a habit of rebooting before Nagios can notice).
 * `check_cisco_pix_failover.pl` Checks the status of a failover configuration on a Cisco PIX firewall.
+* `check_snmp_interface.pl` Checks the status of a network interface via SNMP.
+64 bit counters are supported in conjunction with SNMPv2.
+  Performance data is returned for link speed and input/output octets.

 ### Other